ddcroft73/ft-migrater_/howto.md

   if the user decides to change it.
   - Click on the + Plus sign next to directory names to more consistently open directories.
 Double clicking also works but it less responsive.
+  - Manage Directory
+     - Delete - Navigate to the directory you want to delete, select it, click Remove.
+Action cannot be undone.
+     - Create - To create a directory, but not mark it as a destination, navigate to the directory you wish to creae in.
+Select it.
+Write in the name.
+Click Create.

 ### Selecting\Entering a File type:<br>